 Season 4 introduces and kills off Lucas Troy, who faked his own death and sold uranium to terrorists to help finance a life for himself and Archer together running a Bed & Breakfast, despite protestations that he's not really "gay".

 I prefer to think of it as a singular same-sex attraction.

-HLA Hart.
-Widely considered one of the greatest Jurists of the 20th Century was gay.
+HLA Hart, widely considered one of the greatest Jurists of the 20th century, was gay.
 At least until he fell desperately in love with his wife Jennifer.
-It is stated by some of his biographers that Jennifer was the only woman whom he harbored sexual feelings for.
+It is stated by some of his biographers that Jennifer was the only woman for whom he harbored sexual feelings.